So, you want to start a children's choir. Awesome!

 One of the things that sets a church children’s choir apart from a school or community choir is the element of spiritual formation.
 Talk about the importance of sharing music in worship (read more here and here), the difference between worship and performance, and the impact of the message we have to share.
-I wanted the children to see that singing praises to God is a true privilege and that they are leaders when they participate in worship.
+Help the children to see that singing praises to God is a true privilege and that they are leaders when they participate in worship.

-In addition to a few anthems throughout the year (including a few with the adult choir), I planned and coordinated the music for the children's Christmas play as another opportunity for them to sing in worship.
-The music was a mix of Christmas carols and rewritten texts to familiar songs such as "I've Got My Love to Keep Me Warm," "Winter Wonderland," and "The Water is Wide."
+In addition to a few anthems throughout the year (including a few with the adult choir), you might plan and coordinate the music for the children's Christmas play as another opportunity for them to sing in worship.

 Set goals for the program - both musical and spiritual - and begin searching for music.

-I decided to use a variety of musical resources (some were free!) - hymnals (I chose a Hymn of the Month which I tried to incorporate into worship on a day they sang), octavos already in the choral library (unison/2-part or SA), online resources, music I had at home, and a few new anthems that I found through J.W.
-Pepper and Choristers Guild.
+Pull from a variety of musical resources (especially those that are free!): hymnals (consider choosing a Hymn-of-the-Month, which maybe gets incorporated into worship on a day they sing), octavos already in your choral library (unison/2-part or SA), online resources, music you have at home, and a few new anthems that you find through Sheet Music Plus, J.W.
+Pepper, and Choristers Guild.